jacobpad/jacobpad.github.io/_posts/2020-03-05-Unit-2-Build-Week-NBA-Salaries.md

 ## Moving On

-As I moved on toward my goal of trying to predict the salary of an incoming player, one thing important is to know which stats are most important. **I figured** off the top of my head, and throughout my years of playing basketball myself (highschool and college), that **the number of points a player could make would be the leading factor in how much money they would earn** as a professional athlete.
+As I moved on toward my goal of trying to predict the salary of an incoming player, one important thing is to know which stats are most important. **I figured** off the top of my head, and throughout my years of playing basketball myself (high school and college), that **the number of points a player could make would be the leading factor in how much money they would earn** as a professional athlete.
 I was surprised when I discovered I was wrong.
 The number of points wasn't even in the top 5.

 ## Baseline Score

 When talking about basketball, the baseline score may be a bit confusing.
-You may think I'm trying to figure out how many players can score from the baseline... or some variatrion of that.
-However, for the baseline score, what I'm doing is taking the **mean salary** of the players, which is **$8,516,607** and figuring the **mean absolute error**, which is the absolute difference between each players salary and the mean.
+You may think I'm trying to figure out how many players can score from the baseline... or some variation  of that.
+However, for the baseline score, what I'm doing is taking the **mean salary** of the players, which is **$8,516,607** and figuring the **mean absolute error**, which is the absolute difference between each player's salary and the mean.
 It comes to **$7,025,639**.

-## Linear Regressioion
+## Linear Regression

-As I continued my searching predictions I used the points value to generate a model that, given a player who would score **1500 points**, predicted the a salary of **$24,853,148**, but now we have a baseline to work with which means the **range** could be $7,025,639 more or less than the predicted salary (between **$17,827,509 & $31,878,787**).
-So, an incomming player can assume that *for every single point they score*, based on scoring alone, they can *expect to average around **$15,693 per point.***
+As I continued my searching predictions I used the points value to generate a model that, given a player who would score **1500 points**, predicted a salary of **$24,853,148**, but now we have a baseline to work with which means the **range** could be $7,025,639 more or less than the predicted salary (between **$17,827,509 & $31,878,787**).
+So, an incoming player can assume that *for every single point they score*, based on scoring alone, they can *expect to average around **$15,693 per point.***

 ## Top Ten Stats

-***Note:*** As we see below, I was wromg about the points.
+***Note:*** As we see below, I was wrong about the points.

 In order of the impact on salary, these are the top ten stats.<br>
 1. Age <br>